 Jack Kerouac, On the Road

-Take the road less travelled and discover the unexpected on the back roads criss-crossing the heart of South Africa.
+Take the road less travelled along Route 63 and discover the unexpected on the back roads crisscrossing the heart of South Africa.
 Your journey starts with warm toes in the Indian Ocean and ends with considerably colder ones on the West coast.
 You’ll encounter the largest post box in the world, farm stalls aplenty, quirky museums, big sky country and an appreciation for a slower pace of life.
-This is the kind of road trip to take if you’re a fan of frequent tea breaks, padkos stalle, windy roads and pleasant surprises.
-In total the distance covered is 1540km and demands at least three, or preferably five days to complete this route.
+In total, the distance covered is 1540km and demands at least three, or preferably five days to complete this route.

 Why Kenton?
 For the exceptional beaches, warm Indian ocean, serene lagoon (great for paddling kids), beach walks and if you’re lucky phosphorescence on the water at night.
 And pizzas at Homewoods!